2016 Presenter Bios

-Art Cernosia is an attorney and an education consultant from Williston, Vermont.
-Art previously worked as a teacher, an Assistant Attorney General assigned to the Vermont Department of Education, a practicing attorney, and consultant with a special education technical assistance center.
+Art Cernosia is a licensed attorney and an education consultant from Williston, Vermont.
+Art previously worked as a teacher, an Assistant Attorney General assigned to the Vermont Department of Education, a practicing attorney, and consultant with a national special education technical assistance center.
+He was associated with the University of Vermont’s Education Law Institute for over 30 years where he taught and provided legal workshops.
 He also volunteered as a surrogate parent for students with disabilities who were placed in juvenile detention facilities.
 He provides training, consultation and other technical assistance services to state and local education agencies and advocacy organizations throughout the nation pertaining to special education legal issues.

 Graham is an attorney in private practice in Beaverton, Oregon.
 He advises and represents school districts throughout Oregon and Southwestern Washington on special education law and other disability law matters.
 After 33 years with the Portland office of Miller Nash, LLP, Graham founded his own law firm in 2006.
 He is a member of the Education Law Association, NSBA Council of School Attorneys, Oregon Council of School Attorneys, and the state bars of Oregon and Washington and serves on the Dispute Resolution Committee of the Oregon Department of Education.
 Graham is a frequent presenter at law conferences and conducts workshops and trainings for school district staff on a variety of special education topics.
 He is an author of “The Educator’s Guide: Student Discipline in Oregon,” a widely-used reference on discipline of general and special education students.

 Jonathan P. Read is a founding partner in the San Diego area office.
 His practice focuses on student-related and special education law.
 A highly respected attorney with an outstanding reputation for building legally compliant, student-focused programs, Mr. Read has successfully delivered comprehensive special education training throughout the state.